itvchi/fpga/README.md

 > 005_cortex_m3_apb_pwm - extension of previous example with PWM peripheral on APB bus
 > 006_picoRV - RiscV (picorv32) core with custom peripherals (like uart, systick, led controller, cached flash) and bare-metal code
 > 007_tang_nano_9k - simple examples like uart interface or lan8720 driver
+> 008_spi_flash - spi interface for flash memory (for future use in picoRV)
+> 009_amba - examples of ARM AMBA interface inplementations (like AXI-Stream)